generalizable-neural-performer/generalizable-neural-performer.github.io/README.md

 # Generalizable Neural Performer

-This is the repository that contains source code for the [GHR website](https://generalizable-neural-performer.github.io), and it is derived from [Nerfies website](https://nerfies.github.io)
+This is the repository that contains source code for the [GNR website](https://generalizable-neural-performer.github.io), and it is derived from [Nerfies website](https://nerfies.github.io)

 If you find this repo useful for your work please cite:
 ```